mblitherland/litretro/README.md

 - 31: Show friendly name on participants page
 - 32: Revisit parameters for #28
 - 33: After fixing a security issue hosts can no longer view their retro if they're not manually added
+- 34: A user can delete their comments
 - 35: Make various forms look nicer